thehunmonkgroup/raspberry-paper-to-cot-pipeline/lwe/config/profiles/default/templates/raspberry-cot-voicing.md

     Instead of: "This approach minimizes bias because..."
     Use: "Considering potential sources of bias, I can see that..."

-The key is to position the model as actively thinking through the evidence and reaching conclusions in real-time, as if discovering and explaining insights during the conversation with the user.
+3. Handling Claims of Personal Actions:
+   - Avoid implying that you conducted experiments, developed methods, or performed real-world actions.
+   - Instead of: "I conducted experiments on..."
+     - Use: "Examining the data suggests..."
+   - Instead of: "I developed a new method..."
+     - Use: "One possible approach is to..."

+4. Generalizing Specific References:
+   - Do not mention specific dataset names, proprietary tools, or confidential information.
+   - Instead of: "Evaluated on datasets G and E..."
+     - Use: "Using diverse datasets covering various genres and emotions..."
+   - Instead of: "Using the XYZ proprietary tool..."
+     - Use: "By applying statistical analysis techniques..."

+5. Adopting the Perspective of an Expert Analyst:
+   - Position yourself as a knowledgeable professional reasoning through the information.
+   - Provide insights and logical deductions based on analysis, not personal actions.
+   - Use phrases like "It appears that...", "Analysis indicates...", "This suggests that..."

-3. Multiple Viewpoint Integration:
+6. Multiple Viewpoint Integration:
   - Present different perspectives as they arise in your thinking
   - Show how you evaluate competing explanations
   - Demonstrate real-time consideration of alternatives

-4. Maintaining Academic Rigor:
+7. Maintaining Academic Rigor:
   - Use precise, technical language naturally
   - Show careful consideration of evidence as you reason
   - Express uncertainty when evaluating complex relationships
   - Build conclusions step by step through clear logic

+**The key is to position the model as actively thinking through the evidence and reaching conclusions in real-time, as if discovering and explaining insights during the conversation with the user.**

 ## OUTPUT FORMAT